10 Questions to Ask Before Investing in Precious Metals

 Gold and silver are the most popular precious metals.
 However, there are also many other types of precious metals, such as platinum and palladium.

 Throughout history, gold has been an unparalleled store of value.
 Gold is a monetary metal and alternative form of currency.
-It has no counterparty risk.
+It has minimal counterparty risk.
 Gold has also served as a safe-haven asset in times of geopolitical upheaval or economic downturn.
-Central banks hold roughly one-third of the global investable gold stock to diversify foreign currency reserves.
+Central banks hold roughly one-sixth of the global investable gold stock to diversify foreign currency reserves.
 Historically, gold has been an effective diversification tool for portfolios.

 Silver is a hybrid metal – it has incredible physical properties which make it useful in technology and as a form of money.
 These properties lend silver to a wide spectrum of uses.
 Approximately 50% of the annual silver supply is consumed for industrial purposes.
 Silver is affordable relative to gold and has a reputation as the precious metal of the “common person.”
 Like gold, silver is a tool for portfolio diversification, but its price is more volatile than gold.

-Platinum and Palladium are the lesser known precious metals.
+Platinum and palladium are the lesser known precious metals.
 They both have incredible properties that can make them very valuable.
 Platinum and palladium demand are both driven by the autocatalyst market but also jewelry.
 They are rarer than gold and silver and produced in only a few countries around the world, making their supply more sensitive to changes.

-Only deal with well-known and reputable bullion dealers and national mints such as the U.S. Mint and Royal Canadian Mint.
+Only deal with well-known and reputable bullion dealers and national mints such as the U.S. Mint and the Royal Canadian Mint.
 Do not buy precious metals online from unknown sources.
 For ETFs and closed-end funds, check to see if they own London Bullion Market Association (LBMA) Good Delivery physical bullion.
-The good delivery rules include specific requirements regarding the fineness, weight, dimensions, appearance, marks, and production of gold and silver bars.
-They also specify procedures for weighing, packing, and delivery as well as policies for ensuring refiners’ compliance with the specifications.
+The good delivery rules include specific requirements regarding the fineness, weight, dimensions, appearance, marks and production of gold and silver bars.
+They also specify procedures for weighing, packing and delivery as well as policies for ensuring refiners’ compliance with the specifications.

 |*||Subject to certain minimums.|